juhahinkula/juhahinkula.github.io/_posts/2016-10-24-crudboot-data-rest.markdown

 Spring Data REST returns keys with link objects using HAL as media type.
 HAL is a simple format that gives a consistent and easy way to hyperlink between resources in your API.

 Resources are named according to pluralized entities (Example: Student entity --> students resource).
+You can use @RepositoryRestResource annotation to change resourse endpoint.

 In our project the application is secured with Spring Security therefore the available resourses are also secured.